-Remotely accessing the files and software on your work computer has always been important in a global economy.
-But now that the pandemic has ushered in what may be a permanent shift towards working from home, remote access software is a booming market.
+Both LogMeIn Pro and Teamviewer offer top class features and reassuring security protocols.
+Neither would be a bad choice, and now that the pandemic has ushered in what may be a permanent shift towards working from home, remote access software is a booming market.

 So which is best?
-We've dug into the topic, and found that two options are neck and neck: TeamViewer and LogMeIn Pro.
+We've dug in, and found that TeamViewer and LogMeIn Pro are neck and neck on the feature front.
+It really does come down to value and the size of your business – and Teamviewer makes sense if you have more users to budget for.
 Either one might be right for you, depending on your needs.
 Here, we'll explain why.

 In this guide: